benvaljean/benvaljean.github.io/_posts/2009-07-13-Adding_Registered_Block_List_(RBL)_checking_in_Exchange_2007.markdown

     Add-IPBlockListProvider -Name psbl.surriel.com -LookupDomain psbl.surriel.com -AnyMatch $True -Enabled $True -RejectionResponse "An outbound email system IP address from your company is blacklisted at http://psbl.surriel.com .
 Company ABC has no control over this RBL - Registered Block List."
     Add-IPBlockListProvider -Name ubl.unsubscore.com -LookupDomain ubl.unsubscore.com -AnyMatch $True -Enabled $True -RejectionResponse "An outbound email system IP address from your company is blacklisted at http://www.lashback.com/ubl.htm .
 Company ABC has no control over this RBL - Registered Block List."

+Remember to ammend \"Company ABC\" to match your comapny!

 ### See Also

 [Add-IPBlockListProvider